vmware/vic/tests/test-cases/Group1-Docker-Commands/1-07-Docker-Stop.md

 ```
 * Step 9 should result in the container stopping successfully
 * Step 10 should result in the container starting without error the second time
+* Step 11 should result in the container stopping successfully

 #Possible Problems:
 None